 While I had some moderate success with dieting and lifestyle changes at the time, it was not enough to permanently improve my health for the long term.
 In January of 2015 I had a bariatric surgical procedure called a Vertical Sleeve Gastrectomy.

-As of January 2016 I have lost over 125lbs, but I have permanently changed my diet and lifestyle since.
+As of April 2016 I have lost 140lbs, but I have permanently changed my diet and lifestyle.

 In addition to my foodie background, previously from 1999 to 2008 I was Sr. Technology Editor Linux Magazine focusing on Linux Desktop issues and product reviews, and since 2008 I have written for Tech Broiler at ZDNet.